 If the contractor provides their services from outside New Zealand and does not have any presence in New Zealand, they are not a non-resident contractor.

-Work out if you must withhold tax from the payments you make.
-You do not need to withhold tax if the contractor:
+You do not need to withhold tax if the non-resident contractor:

 Deducting tax from payments to non-resident contractors